ndemonner/stone/README.txt

 == DESCRIPTION:

-Plug and play data persistence layer created for small applications.
+For small applications, a database can be overkill for storing your data in a consistent and organized manner.
+Therefore, Stone was built to provide plug-and-play data persistence for any application or framework.
+It is fast, and it is easy... it is good.

 == FEATURES/PROBLEMS:

-* FIX (list of features or problems)
+* This is the 0.0.1 release so lots and lots of stuff to do.

 == SYNOPSIS:

-  FIX (code sample of usage)
+  include Stone::Resource for persistence of any object

 == REQUIREMENTS:

-* FIX (list of requirements)
+* English
+* Facets
+* Validatable
+* Fastercsv (for csv exporting/importing)

 == INSTALL:

-* FIX (sudo gem install, anything else)
+* sudo gem install stone

 == LICENSE: